We have social workers at St Thomas' Hospital and at Kings College Hospital who can help you plan your care on leaving hospital.

 This means that all the people who are involved in your care are aware of the services that the adult social care teams provide and arrange for you.

 4. Cost of services

 Some of our services are free; some of our services have a set charge; and some of our services have a sliding scale of charges, depending on your income.

-There is never a charge for a community care assessment.
+There is never a charge for a care and support needs assessment.